lynx-x-ray-observatory/soxs/doc/source/external_packages.rst

 it produces in various ways, as well as ways to export the simulated X-ray events to other software packages to simulate the end products of specific X-ray observatories.

-pyXSIM can be used to produce SIMPUT files which can be ingested by XRStools.
+pyXSIM can be used to produce SIMPUT files which can be ingested by SOX.